vakwetu/rca-mcp/README.md

 sudo dnf install -y uv
 ```

+This project requires access to gemini as it utilizes their llm.
+The api key can be retrieved from [bitwarden](https://vault.bitwarden.com/).
+You must be part of the Red Hat, Inc. vault to access the key.
+Please see https://redhat.service-now.com/help?id=kb_article_view&sysparm_article=KB0010984 for instructions.

 ## Installation

 To install the project dependencies, run the following command in the root directory: